Summary of the Comprehensive Environmental Response, Compensation, and Liability Act (Superfund)

 History of this Act

-The Office of Superfund Remediation and Technology Innovation (OSRTI) administer Superfund, the federal government's program to clean up the nation's uncontrolled hazardous waste sites.
+The Office of Superfund Remediation and Technology Innovation (OSRTI) administers Superfund, the federal government's program to clean up the nation's uncontrolled hazardous waste sites.